Skip to content

 When a node fails:

-2. Operations automatically retry on other nodes
+2. Operations automatically retry on other nodes.

-4. When node recovers, client re-adds it
+4. When the node recovers, the client adds it back.

 Monitoring connection health